 "A mighty hero battles the son of Satan and his evil witch ally to save a kingdom from being taken over by the duo."

-On this day in 1987, Cyclone was unleashed on unsuspecting masses.
-This SciFi-themed motorcycle action film starred the lovely Heather Thomas, Jeffrey Combs, and Martine Beswick, and here's the plot summary from IMDB.com:
+On this day in 1987 (in the U.S.), Cyclone was unleashed on unsuspecting masses.
+Written (in part) and directed by Fred Olen Ray, this SciFi-themed motorcycle action film starred the lovely Heather Thomas, Jeffrey Combs, and Martine Beswick, and here's the plot summary from IMDB.com:

 "Rick has devoloped the ultimate mototcycle, the Cyclone.
 It is a $5 million bike equipped with rocket launchers and laser guns.
 Rick meets his fate and it is up to his girlfriend Teri to keep the Cyclone from falling into the wrong hands.
 Teri can trust no one but herself."